ephbaum/EphWordsBlog/src/content/blog/2023/12/2023-12-23-2023-week-51-almost-a-whole-set.md

 I feel the exercise of spending the year posting every week has been valuable and giving me additional discipline.

-I'd also like to get back into writing prose and feel like this might be the right forum to do so.
+I'd also like to get back into writing prose and feel like this might be the right forum to do so (that was part of the idea behind registering "ephwords.com").

 We'll see how that shakes out, but I think 2024 may look a bit different around here.
 What might you like to see, dear reader?